 - 46.1 All misdemeanours will be dealt with within the school and in accordance with the disciplinary policy.
 Serious offences may be considered to merit dismissal.
-These might include: - violent behaviour - o significant and deliberate damage to property - persistent bullying This list is not intended to be all-inclusive. - 46.2 All violent behaviour related to children are covered within our safeguarding policy, available on the School website.
+These might include: - \circ violent behaviour - o significant and deliberate damage to property - persistent bullying This list is not intended to be all-inclusive. - 46.2 All violent behaviour related to children are covered within the Safeguarding and Child Protection Policy, available on the School website.